Frost0522/Graphene/README.md

 - `source\src` : where source code is located.
 - `tests`      : various Graphene test code used to debug source code.

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Compiled output files will be generated in `bin`.

-> If you would like to see more on the full language specification as well, [this](https://www.cs.uni.edu/~wallingf/teaching/cs4550/compiler/specification.html) will provide further details.

 ## General

-There are going to be multiple uploads as I work my way through the various stages of the compiler construction process.
-First will be the scanner (completed), then the parser (partially completed), semantic checker, and finally the code generation.
-More on these later.
-This project was part of my final undergraduate research that was done in a group.
-I would like to now look back on this experience and work on the parts of the compiler that, orginally, I never got to fully understand.
+As I work my way through building the compiler I will be uploading snapshots of it's completion at various stages.
+First will be the scanner (finished), then the parser (partially finished), semantic checker, and finally the code generation.
+This project was part of my final undergraduate research that was completed in a group setting.
+I would now like to revisit and work on parts of the compiler that, orginally, I never got to fully understand.

-> If you would like to run the compiler in its current state, in a console, run graphenes or graphenef in source, followed by a Graphene program of your choosing.
-The script graphenes will produce the output for tokens of the Graphene language, while graphenef will output true or false depending on if the program is valid or not.
+> If you would like to run the compiler at it's various stages, in a console, run graphenes or graphenef in source, followed by a Graphene program of your choosing.
+The script graphenes will produce the output for tokens of the Graphene language, while graphenef will output true depending on if the program is valid or not.

 ## To-Do